Labor Compliance Newsletter - April 2010

 Using the Appropriate Classification

-The employee classification is an important and integral part of the prevailing wage rate program.
-The Davis-Bacon Act specifies minimum rates of pay for various classifications and the Copeland Act requires the certified reporting of employee's classification and pay.
-Obviously, the correct classification of employees bears directly on the required pay, but it is also essential that all reported classifications be correct and accurate, as they are certified to be so each week on the required certification.
-The certification language states, in part:
+classification and pay.
+Obviously, the correct classification of employees bears directly on the required pay, but it is also essential that all reported classifications be correct and accurate, as they are certified to be so each week on the

 That any payrolls otherwise under this contract required to be submitted for the above period are correct and complete; that the wage rates for laborers or mechanics contained therein are not less than the applicable wage rates contained in any wage determination incorporated into the contract; that the classifications set forth therein for each laborer or mechanic conform with the work he performed. (emphasis added)